arccosgolf/protected-api-example-front-end/README.md

 ### Running

 To run against production (where you will likely have credentials), run `yarn start`.
+The application will then start up on port 8080.

 If you wish to run against our active development environment you can use `yarn run start:iqa`.

+## Notes

+### IMPORTANT
+`client_secret` is used in this front-end repo **as a demonstration only.** In the real world, putting the client secret anywhere in your client-side code is a gigantic security hole which could lead to you being charged incorrectly.
+If a malicious actor finds your `client_id` and `client_secret`, there's nothing stopping them from having you pay the bill for their API usage!

-## Repository Structure
+### Repository Structure

 ```text
 ├── README.md # This readme